James A. Herrick: Religious beliefs and academic philosophy

 Herrick wanted everyone to recognize "the pervasiveness of persuasiveness" and defined rhetoric as "the systematic study and intentional practice of effective symbolic expression".

 He stated that "rhetoric is the art of employing symbols effectively," and that 'effective' means achieving the purpose of the symbol-user.
-The categories in which this effectiveness can be judged include persuasion, clarity, beauty, and mutual understanding.
+The categories that this effectiveness can be judged include persuasion, clarity, beauty, and mutual understanding.

 Death

 Herrick died on May 24, 2024, at the age of 69, as a result of Parkinson's disease.

 Critical reception

 Herrick's scholarly output has met with much critical appreciation in the academic community.
 Of Herrick's 1997 book, The Radical Rhetoric of the English Deists, Lester C. Olson of the University of Pittsburgh wrote, “It is...an important contribution to eighteenth-century studies and scholarship on the history of Britain.”
 James W. Sire called 2003's The Making of the New Spirituality “[a] lucid intellectual history with important implications for navigating the religious currents of our day.”